Internal Service Agent

 - Internal Routing Service (IRS)

-- Using the internal Service Client requires an additional 2 CPUs and 4 GB RAM added to the Virtual Appliance.
+- Using the internal Service Agent requires an additional 2 CPUs and 4 GB RAM added to the Virtual Appliance.
 For more details refer to Minimum System Requirements.

-- The following features require an external Service Client:
+- The following features require an external Service Agent:

 - Email Printing